Where Did Sweet Tea Originate?

-Summerville’s sweet tea history began in the 1700s when tea plants were imported into the area.
+Southern sweet tea history began in the 1700s when tea plants were imported into the Summerville, South Carolina area.
 Nothing came of the plants until the 1800s, when Dr. Charles Shepard created the Pinehurst Tea Plantation in the region.
 Many at the time thought tea could not thrive in Summerville since attempts to cultivate a tea plantation in the 1700s had failed, but Dr. Shepard succeeded.
 To this day, the Summerville area is the only area in the country known for growing a plant usually cultivated in China.

 As the tea plantation was established, it’s no surprise that residents started to make tea to enjoy when sitting outside.
 While around the world, tea is often a hot beverage, the folks in South Carolina serve sweet tea iced, perfect for warm weather.
 Today, sweet tea is the official tea of the White House, and the tea served there comes from South Carolina’s Summerville area.

 If you visit Summerville, you don’t have to settle for just drinking a glass of refreshing tea.
 The town is also home to the sweet tea trail, which lets you trace the history and culture of this beverage.

 The trail starts at Exit 199A on I-26 and winds its way through Azalea Square, where shops and restaurants feature tea foods, gadgets, recipes and more.
 Then, the trail makes its way through downtown Summerville, where you can see the historic buildings that were built when tea was making its mark on the region.
 You can also buy sweet tea-inspired products from artisans in this part of the city, such as sweet tea pies and sweet tea jellies.